-What might a major H5N1 outbreak mean for Australian birds and other wildlife?
+What might a major H5 bird flu outbreak mean for Australian birds and other wildlife?

-An outbreak of H5N1 in Australian birds could be catastrophic.
+An outbreak of H5 bird flu in Australian birds could be catastrophic.
 It can be expected to cause large numbers of birds becoming infected and dying.
 This could have disastrous consequences, as one in six Australian birds are already facing the threat of extinction.
 The additional threat of bird flu is therefore of great concern for bird conservationists and organisations like BirdLife Australia.

-The impact of H5N1 can be particularly devastating in birds that have small populations and/or are restricted to a small number of locations - in some populations of birds overseas, outbreaks of H5N1 have caused over 50% of the species to be wiped out, including the Sandwich Tern in Europe and the Peruvian Pelican in South America.
+The impact of H5 bird flu can be particularly devastating in birds that have small populations and/or are restricted to a small number of locations - in some populations of birds overseas, outbreaks of H5N1 have caused over 50% of the species to be wiped out, including the Sandwich Tern in Europe and the Peruvian Pelican in South America.

-H5N1 is also known to be deadly to other animals, including marine mammals such as seals.
+H5 bird flu is also known to be deadly to other animals, including marine mammals such as seals.
 The sudden loss or reduction of any species is likely to have negative flow-on effects for the wider ecosystems they are a part of.